Female Patients To Prevent Sexual Abuse In Medical Settings

 cases because patients are afraid to speak up about the abuse they

 experienced because they know that it is very easy for doctors and

 nurses to get away with wrongdoing.
-Some doctors that have committed
+Most women would be too embarrassed

 1.)
 It is best for a female patient to

 never go to a male gynecologist.
 If you already have a

 male gynecologist, you should look at switching to a female gynecologist.

 There are so many good female ob/gyns you could choose from.
 If

 your area doesn't have any female ob/gyns, you should check into